butttcoin/0xBUTT/readme.md

 DEPLOYMENT ADDRESS:
 0x615E3b6A61e8A5C9f3332752eF82517224857b32

+Note: due to burning, tokens may not be initially transferred and divided to DEV, COMMUNITY and DEPLOYMENT addresses.
+Nevertheless, tokens will be divided if it becomes too complicated or when the right time comes to start burning the tokens.

 ## Metrics

 Some of the mining metrics such as mining difficulty as well as the hash-rate can be off.
 This is simply because the model is not following the BTC standards, while being usable by the 0xBitcoin's miners.
 Additional front-end tweeking is therefore necessary to make the metrics apper proper.